-If you’re buying a new home in the state of Michigan, you may be confused when it comes to property tax bills.
+If you’re buying a new home in the state of Michigan, you may be confused when it comes to your property taxes.
 We’ll try to explain without getting too deep.

 In this article, we’ll provide a brief overview of how property taxes are determined, what the principle residence exemption (PRE) means, and what happens to property taxes when you build a new construction home.

 1. How property taxes are determined in Michigan

 Michigan property taxes are billed twice annually.
 Once in summer around July, and once in winter around December.
 The summer bill is the big one because of essential services like police & fire, also street repair & state education fundage.
 You typically pay in advance for services yet to be rendered, kinda, depending on the line item.

 On your property tax bills, you’ll see 3 values: taxable value, state equalized value (SEV), and assessed value.